InnovateForVegasFdn/.github/profile/README.md

 Our Purpose: To enable and encourage ideation, innovation, and implementation to make our communities better.

-We have three organizations on GitHub that are directly related to our Foundation, including this one.
+We have three organizations on GitHub which are directly related to our Foundation, including this one.
 Are you in the right place?

 ### InnovateForVegasFdn